elastic/elasticsearch-formal-models/README.md

 # TLA+ Model of the Elasticsearch data replication approach

+The repository formalizes research done as to how data replication will work in future versions of [Elasticsearch](https://github.com/elastic/elasticsearch) and is directly related to [ongoing implementation efforts](https://github.com/elastic/elasticsearch/issues/10708).
+We consider this work-in-progress: Model as well as implementation are still evolving and might differ in substantial ways.
+The formal model mainly serves to illustrate some of the high-level concepts and helps to validate resiliency-related aspects of the approach.

-This repository mainly consists of two files:
+The model consists of two files:

 - [TLA+ specification](elasticsearch.tla)
 - [TLC model checking configuration](elasticsearch.toolbox/elasticsearch___model.launch)